Charleston

 The artifacts unearthed show how Charleston continued to grow and develop as it contended with public health initiatives necessitated by post–Civil War changes, the fire of 1861, and the earthquake of 1886.
 They also testify to the city's arts and finery and to the challenges experienced by laboring slaves, house servants, and other underprivileged citizens.
 By reminding us that urban areas shape and are shaped by their inhabitants, Charleston evokes the essence of the deeply complex city whose influence was felt throughout the Atlantic World.

-Martha A. Zierden is curator of historical archaeology at The Charleston Museum and has been involved in every major excavation in Charleston since 1980.
+Martha A. Zierden is curator emeritus of historical archaeology at The Charleston Museum and has been involved in every major excavation in Charleston since 1980.
 Elizabeth J. Reitz, professor of anthropology at the University of Georgia, is coauthor of Zooarchaeology, second edition.

 Sample Chapter(s):